 We're getting amped for summer produce around the corner (watermelon! tomatoes!), but in the meantime we're still eating our asparagus, garlic scapes, and rhubarb.
 Here are some of our favorite ways to eat the springtime goodness.

-Entries tagged with 'SE Staff picks'
+'SE Staff picks' on Serious Eats

 With Easter around the corner, we've been eating our fair share of bunny-shaped chocolates and jelly beans.
 But what sweets do we actually enjoy eating this time of year?
 The SE staffers share their favorites in the exciting world of Easter candy.